National Herald case

-The National Herald case is the ongoing case in a Delhi court filed by politician Subramanian Swamy against politicians Sonia Gandhi and Rahul Gandhi, their companies and associated persons.
-As per the complaint filed in the court of the Metropolitan Magistrate, Associated Journals Limited (AJL) took an interest-free loan of ₹90.25 crore from Indian National Congress.
+The National Herald case is an ongoing case in a Delhi court filed by politician Subramanian Swamy against Indian National Congress leaders Sonia Gandhi and Rahul Gandhi, their companies and associated persons.

+As per the complaint filed in the court of the Metropolitan Magistrate, Delhi, Associated Journals Limited (AJL) took an interest-free loan of ₹90.25 crore from Indian National Congress.
 It is alleged that the loan was not repaid.
-A closely held company, Young Indian, was incorporated in November 2010 with a paid up capital of 5 Lac and it acquired almost all the shareholding of AJL and all its properties (alleged to be worth ₹5000 crore).
-Swamy alleged criminal misappropriation by both Sonia Gandhi and Rahul Gandhi.
+A closely held company, Young Indian, was incorporated in November 2010 with a paid up capital of 5 Lac and it acquired almost all the shareholding of AJL and all its properties (alleged to be worth ₹5000 crore), which has been termed by Swamy as criminal misappropriation by Sonia Gandhi and Rahul Gandhi.

 Associated Journals Limited

 Associated Journals Limited (AJL) is an unlisted public company limited by shares, incorporated on 20 November 1937, with its registered office at Herald House, 5-A, Bahadur Shah Zafar Marg, New Delhi.
-It was the brainchild of Jawaharlal Nehru but it was never his personal property as it was started with the support of about 5,000 freedom fighters who became shareholders of AJL.
+It was initiated by Jawaharlal Nehru with the support of about 5,000 freedom fighters who became shareholders of AJL.
 The company's capital was ₹5 lakh divided into 2,000 preferential shares worth ₹100 each and 30,000 ordinary (equity) shares worth ₹10 each.
 Apart from Nehru, AJL's Memorandum of Association was signed by stalwarts such as Purushottam Das Tandon, Acharya Narendra Dev, Kailash Nath Katju, Rafi Ahmad Kidwai, Krishna Dutt Paliwal and Govind Ballabh Pant.
-The company did not belong to any particular person, nor did it want to be associated with any business except news.
 AJL had 1,057 shareholders as of 29 September 2010 as per the annual return filed by the company with the Registrar of Companies.

-Motilal Vora has been the chairman and managing director of AJL since 22 March 2002.
+Congress leader Motilal Vora was the chairman and managing director of AJL for long, beginning with 22 March 2002.
 The company had incurred losses before its holdings were transferred to Young India in 2011.

 AJL published the National Herald newspaper in English, Qaumi Awaz in Urdu and Navjeevan in Hindi until 2008.
 AJL also owns real estate property in various cities including New Delhi, Lucknow, Bhopal, Mumbai, Indore, Patna and Panchkula.
 The value of the real estate owned by AJL is estimated to be at ₹50 billion.
-The properties of AJL include Herald House, a six-storey building with around 10,000 sq metre office space.
+The properties of AJL include Herald House, a six-storey building in Delhi with around 10,000 sq metre office space.

 On 21 January 2016 the AJL in its meeting in Lucknow decided to relaunch the three dailies, National Herald and its sister publications, Quami Awaz and Navjivan.